5 Most beautiful beaches in Phi Phi islands

 #2 BAMBOO ISLAND

-Bamboo Island is a real dream beach for beach-lovers, it’s around 8km away from the main village of Phi Phi Don and the only way of getting there is by a boat.
+Bamboo Island is a real dream beach for beach-lovers.
+Located about 8 km from the main village of Phi Phi Don, the only way to reach it is by boat—but trust me, it’s worth every minute of the ride.

 Book a trip to Bamboo Island HERE